wybo/agentbase/README.md

     npm run watch

-Our tasks are all run via npm run <task>` and they are:
+Tasks are all run via npm run <task>` and they are:

     watch         # Watch for source file updates, invoke build build         # compile and minify src/ and extras/ to lib/ doc           # use codo on sources to create docs/ all           # Compile coffee, minify js, create docs

 Behind the scenes npm invokes [gulp](http://gulpjs.com/), whose tasks are defined in Gulpfile.coffee.
 The command "npm run all" is equivalent to "gulp all".
 All "npm run" commands are defined in package.json.

 #### Contribute